Music and Audio Production BSc (Hons)

 Course overview

-This course is ideal for those who have a passion for creative practices in both music and sound, and wish to explore the technical skill of those practices.
+This course is ideal for those who have a passion for music and sound, and wish to explore the technical skills involved in these creative practices.

 5 QS Stars for Teaching and Facilities